Be an Observer

-The process for applying for Observer status for the 2021 cycle is now closed.
-The process will start again in due course.
+The process for applying for Observer status for the 2022 cycle is now open.

 Organisations that wish to become an accredited Observer of the Assembly may apply to the Executive Committee by using the appropriate online application form below.